 How to use this figure: Use the (+) and (-) buttons to zoom in and out.
 Hover over each region to reveal the region name and data values.

-Overall progress between regions is split, with half showing improvement and half regressing.
-A closer look at each region’s openness and coverage score indicates that only three regions saw improvement in both coverage and openness - South America, Central America, and South-Eastern Asia.
+Overall progress between regions is split, with half showing improvement and half slowing or regressing.
+A closer look at each region’s openness and coverage score indicates that around a third of regions (7) saw improvement in both coverage and openness - South America, Central America, Australia and New Zealand, North America, Northern Europe, Eastern Asia, and South-Eastern Asia.
 All other regions had at least a minor decline in either coverage or openness.

-Figure 15 shows that six regions improved in openness but regressed in coverage; five regions improved in coverage but regressed in openness; and six regions regressed in both coverage and openness.
+Figure 15 shows that three regions improved in openness but regressed in coverage; five regions improved in coverage but regressed in openness; and five regions regressed in both coverage and openness.
 Readers can toggle Figure 15 between coverage and openness scores that show the differences between 2020 and 2022.

 In each region that had an increase in both coverage and openness, the coverage scores made only a slight improvement.
-In the three regions where this happened, coverage scores increased by 0.8 points or less.
-Even Northern Europe, which saw the highest increase in median openness scores--with over a 9-point increase--saw a slight decrease in coverage scores of 1.3 points.
+In the seven regions where this happened, coverage scores increased by less than 2 points on average, compared to an average of four point increase for openness.
+Even Northern Europe, which saw the highest increase in median openness scores--with over a 9-point increase--saw only a slight increase in coverage scores of 0.25 points.

 Figure 15.
 Changes in regional median coverage and openness scores, 2020-2022